High-Quality, Durable Rugs Made in the USA with Obsessive Attention to Detail & FREE Shipping!

 Evidence finds that embroidered patterns and designs are actually quite historical within Aztec weaving.
 Traditionally speaking, each type of textile would have its own diverse set of patterns – intricate or otherwise – all stemming from traditional designs used for thousands of years.
 For example, huipiles were originally woven with pre-Hispanic designs influenced by Mayan culture and crafted with Mayan back straps rather than modern looms.
 By continuing these practices, weavers honor the traditions passed down to them yet still add their own spin on classic patterns.
 In doing so, they create modernized weavings while maintaining the same spirit and traditions of their ancestors.

 No matter which argument you stand by, it’s clear that embroidered weaving adds a certain complexity to Aztec woven art — making every single weaving piece ever so slightly different yet still keeping true to its traditional roots.
-As we move forward in understanding more about the art of Aztec weaving, it is important to appreciate both the level of craftsmanship put into one piece as well as intricate patterns which exquisitely add texture and character to the art itself.
+As we move forward in understanding more about the art of Aztec weaving, it is important to appreciate both the level of craftsmanship put into one piece as well as intricate patterns that exquisitely add texture and character to the art itself.
 With that said, examining the quality and craftsmanship of these pieces is essential when exploring the unique art form that is Aztec weaving.

 Aztec weaving is a unique and historic art form that is characterized by intricate patterns and designs, sometimes using embroidery.
 Evidence suggests these patterns come from traditional designs that have been used for centuries.
 Embroidery adds complexity and texture to the weaving, although it can be divisive as some view it as taking away from the beauty of a simple weave.
-Ultimately, exploring Aztec weaving involves appreciating not only the craftsmanship but also the intricate patterns which add character to the art form itself.
+Ultimately, exploring Aztec weaving involves appreciating not only the craftsmanship but also the intricate patterns that add character to the art form itself.

 The quality and craftsmanship of Aztec weavings demonstrate both the skill and time invested in creating them.
 Created with a variety of organic and synthetic materials, including cotton, wool, palm fronds, and artificial silk, the quality of Aztec weaving is often determined by the type of material used.
 As such, some weavings may be seen as more valuable than others due to their superior craftsmanship.
 Moreover, this craftsmanship has been noted for centuries and continues to be handed down from generation to generation.
 While many contemporary weavers are now using traditional methods to create vibrant colors and intricate patterns, some contemporary weavers have also adopted modern technologies when producing their weavings for a more unique finish.

 However, there is also an ongoing debate about the authenticity of contemporary Aztec weaving.
-Those in favor argue that modern technologies used can still capture the essence of Aztec culture while creating high-quality designs in a short amount of time.
+Those in favor argue that modern technologies can still capture the essence of Aztec culture while creating high-quality designs in a short amount of time.
 Conversely, those against contend that modern technologies take away from the traditional craftsmanship that defines these weavings and many experts agree that handmade weavings should be sought out above all else.
 Regardless of which side one takes on the argument, it is important to recognize the skill and dedication required to produce any weaving regardless if it was made by hand or with modern technology.

 One example that illustrates the dedication put into Aztec weavings is the Huipil — a traditional top worn by Mexicans to represent their identity — created by artisans in Oaxaca, Mexico.
 The making of this iconic clothing item includes intricate embroidery patterns and traditional dyeing color selections achieved through natural resources such as indigo plants as well as different extracts from bark, flowers, and fruits.
 Created with passion and finesse, the full creation process can take up to two months for one garment!
 This level of commitment demonstrates how essential it is for a high-quality weave and provides evidence of why craftsmanship plays an integral part in the success of any Aztec weaving.